lzulauf/qiemem_stages/stages/README.md

 5. [Harmonic oscillator](#harmonic-oscillator), aka Ouroboros mode
 6. Harmonic oscillator with [alternate controls](#harmonic-oscillator-with-alternate-controls)

-For chained modules: adjacent, connected Stages will chain if both are in mode 1 or 3 (segment generator and slow LFO) or both are in mode 2 (adv. segment generator).
+For chained modules: adjacent, connected Stages will chain if both are in mode 1 (segment generator) or both are in mode 2 (adv. segment generator).
-Modes 4, 5, and 6 will split a chain.
+Modes 3, 4, 5, and 6 will split a chain.
-So if you have connected modules in 1-1-2-3-6-2, 1-1 will be a chain, 2-3 will be a chain, and the last 2 will be isolated, like so: (1-1)-(2-3)-(6)-(2).
+So if you have connected modules in 1-1-2-2-6-2, 1-1 will be a chain, 2-2 will be a chain, and the last 2 will be isolated, like so: (1-1)-(2-2)-(6)-(2).
 Changing a module's mode will automatically update the chain configuration (the LEDs will flash like on startup).
-So, in the above example, if the module in mode 6 is changed to mode 2, the chaining configuration will become (1-1)-(2-3-2-2).
+So, in the above example, if the module in mode 6 is changed to mode 2, the chaining configuration will become (1-1)-(2-2-2-2).
 Modules with the original Stages firmware are ignored.

 ### Segment generator